 #3 Financial Management

 Financial management is an important part of an organization’s operations and is integral to its success and survival.
 It is also an integral part of a healthcare administrator’s duties and responsibilities.
-In most cases, a healthcare administrator manages either a team of finance account executives or individual accountants, depending on the size of the business and organization.
+In most cases, healthcare administrators manage either a team of finance account executives or individual accountants, depending on the size of the business and organization.
 Qualified healthcare administrators manage their teams and perform functions well because they are trained in the particular aspects of finances.
 They are familiar with reimbursement policies, know the billing codes and the billing cycle details.
 They oversee accounts payable, manage cash flow, oversee administering payroll, supervise audits, and review budgets.

 #4 Marketing & Communications